wcat7/nostr-openmls/README.md

 # Nostr OpenMLS

-A rust crate to help use OpenMLS with Nostr according to the [NIP-104](https://github.com/nostr-protocol/nips/pull/1427) spec.
+A simplified interface to work with [OpenMLS](https://github.com/openmls/openmls) on Nostr according to the [NIP-104](https://github.com/nostr-protocol/nips/pull/1427) spec.

+## Examples

+- [basic-example](examples/basic-example): Check out this basic example of how to use Nostr OpenMLS to create a group, send a message, and receive a message in your app.

 ## Current Status